frangio/ERCs/ERCS/eip-xxxx.md

 ### Overview

-An ERC-6909 token MAY implement the extension described here, henceforth called "ERC-6909-X".
+An ERC-6909 token MAY implement the extension described here, henceforth called "ERC-6909X".

-An ERC-6909-X token MUST implement the three additional functions specified below, and summarized in the following table along with the core ERC-6909 function `approve`:
+An ERC-6909X token MUST implement the three additional functions specified below, and summarized in the following table along with the core ERC-6909 function `approve`:

 | Authentication | Permanent | Temporary |
 | ---- | ---- | ---- |
 | Native | `approve` | `temporaryApproveAndCall` |
 | EIP-712 Signature | `approveBySig` | `temporaryApproveAndCallBySig` |

-The contract MUST implement ERC-5267 (Retrieval of EIP-712 domain).
+Additionally, an ERC-6909X token MUST implement ERC-5267 (Retrieval of EIP-712 domain), and ERC-165 declaring support for the ERC-6909X interface id `...`.

 ### Common Parameters

-Each of the three functions receives a subset of the following parameters.
+Each of the three new functions receives a subset of the following parameters:

 - `owner` (`address`): The owner of the tokens that are being approved.
 - `spender` (`address`): The account that will be able to spend the approved tokens.